About Your Stay in the Special Delivery Unit

 Obstetrical anesthesia is available in the hospital 24 hours a day.
 For women planning a vaginal delivery, we offer epidural anesthesia to ease some of the discomfort of labor.
 For c-section deliveries, we generally use spinal anesthesia.
 For fetal surgery or any type of fetal procedure — such as prenatal repair of spina bifida or treatment for twin-twin transfusion syndrome — we use anesthesia as indicated to ensure the safety and comfort of both you and your baby.

 Your labor and delivery will be managed while a special Newborn Stabilization and Resuscitation Team prepares in a state-of-the-art stabilization suite connected to the operating rooms and delivery suites.
-This team, skilled in the delivery room care of babies with known congenital birth defects, is there for your baby from the very first breath to provide whatever care they need immediately after birth.
+This expert team, led by neonatologists, is dedicated to the delivery room care of high-risk babies with known congenital anomalies.
+They are there for your baby from the very first breath to provide care immediately after birth.
 Any unexpected needs can be handled swiftly with immediate access to all the world-renowned specialists in the hospital.

 If your baby is born with a condition that will require surgery or complex care immediately or soon after birth, they will have immediate access to our unique Neonatal Surgical Team.